 Continue reading Optimal scrolling for 2D games or UIs

 YouView is a Smart TV service in the UK, a spin-off of a BBC RnD project which runs on Set Top Boxes and certain Smart TVs.
 I worked on the core UI for years and thought I’d share some insights into best practices when building applications for such resource constrained devices.

-A common oversight when using Bitmaps with loaded content is that Flash will revert a Bitmap’s smoothing parameter to false when you replace its bitmapData.
-It’s simple enough to fix, but since you may not know if someone is going to replace the bitmapData of a Bitmap you have created – then it’s often better to code defensively around it.
+A common oversight in Flash projects, when using a Bitmap with loaded content is that Flash will revert a Bitmap’s smoothing parameter to false when you replace its bitmapData.
+That is, when the data loads into the Bitmap, anti-aliasing will get turned off.
+This is simple enough to fix, but since you may not know if someone is going to replace the bitmapData of a Bitmap you have created – then it’s much better to code defensively for it.

-This little SmoothBitmap class is for just such an occassion.
-Instantiate it like a regular Bitmap and, no matter what another developer does with it, smooth pixels when scaling/rotating will be ensured.
+This little SmoothBitmap class is for just such an occasion.
+Instantiate it like a regular Bitmap and, no matter what another developer does with it, smooth, anti aliased pixels when scaling/rotating will be ensured.
+Enjoy 🙂

 I was recently creating an API that required extending TextField and happened across the getRawText() method.
 I assumed this returned the text from the field without formatting or something – so I looked up the AS3 docs for flash.text.TextField.

 Nothing there – gee thanks Adobe.
 A quick search turned up this which, it turns out, isn’t quite accurate.